Roll20/roll20-character-sheets/MCC_Tabbed_Sheet/ReadMe.md

 * Made Known Languages text box smaller (from feedback)
 * Changed Axes combat background to something more science fiction
 * Minimum damage for a hit is 1.
+* Removed Mercurial, Multi-die, Misifre and corruption from the Programs tab

 #### 1.0
 * Based on my DCC Sheet